Habrador/Copypasta/README.md

 	- **DisplayLine.** Draws a line.

-	- **DisplayThiccLine** Draws a line which is actually an extruded circle along the line to make it more visible.
+	- **DisplayThiccLine.** Draws a line which is actually an extruded circle along the line to make it more visible.

 	- **DisplayVertices.** Draws a pixel for each coordinate.
 These can be hard to see so I've used some emission shader to make them more visible.